-Registration for "Introduction to On-site Research" for AY 2019
+Registration for "Introduction to On-site Research" for AY 2021

-The students in the CRPS program are to take Introduction to On-site Research I and II from the spring semester of the 1st year (2nd semester) to the fall semester of the 2nd year (3rd semester).
-The Japanese-based PS students enter the same course in their 3rd semester (spring of 2nd year).
+The students in the CRPS program are to take Introduction to On-site Research I and II from the Spring semester of the 1st year (2nd semester) to the Fall semester of the 2nd year (3rd semester).
+The Japanese-based PS students will enter the same course in their 3rd semester (spring of 2nd year).

-Course Outline
+1. Course Outline

-Policy Science Subjects \rightarrow Exchange Study Courses \rightarrow Introduction to On-site Research (2 credits: Spring semester in 2019, 2 credits: Fall semester in 2019 \rightarrow 4 credits in a full year)
+Course Category: Policy Science Subjects > Exchange Study Courses > Introduction to On-site Research

+Term/Credits: Spring semester in 2021 / 2 credits, Fall semester in 2021 / 2 credits \rightarrow 4 credits in a full year

-In addition to the above, some projects (see below) offer Introduction to On-site Research Summer Session.
-This will provide you with the chance to conduct a short-term field research during the summer vacation (Aug-Sept) or sometime during semesters depending on the schedule of the projects.
+Be noted that some projects will provide the chance to conduct a short-term field research, named "Introduction to On-site Research Summer Session (Guest/Host)," during the summer vacation (Aug-Sept) or sometime during the Fall semester, which varies depending on the schedule of the projects.
 (2 credits each)

-Course Evaluation
+2. Course Evaluation